matt-graham/mici/README.md

 Numerical integrators

   * Explicit leapfrog for separable Hamiltonian systems
+  * 'Split' leapfrog for Hamiltonian systems with an analytically tractable component for which the exact flow can be solved (Shahbaba et al., 2014)
   * Implicit leapfrog for non-separable Hamiltonian systems
   * Geodesic leapfrog for constrained Hamiltonian systems